NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 In the example above, `PATH` is defined and referred to by the `monitor` expression by using the expression `$PATH`.

 {% hint style="info" %}
 A selector expression is not evaluated by the XPath engine.
-Hence no trace of the evaluation can be found in the the XPath log.
+Hence no trace of the evaluation can be found in the XPath log.

 Selector expressions are expanded and installed in an internal data structure at kicker creation/compile time.
 XPath may be used while defining kickers by referring to a named XPath expression.
 {% endhint %}